nsoliven/LockSmithCPP/README.md

 ## User Installation
 - Dependencies not needed, everything statically linked and included in executable files (lockSmithApp.exe and lockSmithApp.pm)
 - Go to releases and select latest download for your OS!
-Supports Windows, MacOS, and Linux [https://github.com/nsoliven/LockSmithCPP/releases](https://github.com/nsoliven/LockSmithCPP/releases)
+Supports Windows, MacOS, and Linux [Release Page Here](https://github.com/nsoliven/LockSmithCPP/releases)

 ## User Compilation and Building
 **Windows:**